 A few other things to watch out for

-- Review the Faceted Navigation of your eCommerce sites for common issues.
-If not handled correctly faceted navigation can cause duplication, massively eat up your crawl budget and dilute your main page’s link equity to low-value pages.
+- Review the Faceted Navigation of your e-commerce sites for common issues.
+If not handled correctly, faceted navigation can cause duplication, massively eat up your crawl budget and dilute your main page’s link equity to low-value pages.

 My Favourite Free & Paid Technical SEO Tools